chickensoft-games/LogicBlocks/README.md

 - 🎁
   **Self-contained states**.

-  Rather than writing and maintaining a transition table, logic blocks allow you to define states and optionally restrict what states they can transition to next.
-Restricting states can be done by overriding `bool CanGoTo<>(TState state)`.
-By default, this returns true for every state, allowing your state to transition to any other state.
-Restricting what states an individual state can go to will enable the logic block to prevent invalid state transitions.

-  Many state machine libraries require you to define state transition tables up-front and implement logic outside of the states themselves by examining the previous and next state.
-By treating states as self-contained, logic blocks should be easier to build, maintain, and reason about than traditional table-based systems.

-  The logic block API is modeled after [Moore machines][Moore], in that each state is considered self-contained and declares what states it can transition to.
-Conversely, logic blocks also benefit from the design of [Mealy machines][Mealy]: their states can examine the previous state when entering a state, as well as examine the next state when exiting a state.
+  The logic block API is modeled after [Moore machines][Moore].
+Each state is a self-contained record (or class) and implicitly declares what states it can transition to by returning new states from input handlers.
+Conversely, logic blocks also benefit from the design of [Mealy machines][Mealy]: states can examine the previous state when entering a state, as well as examine the next state when exiting a state.
 This, in my opinion, combines the "best of both worlds" and plays nicely with object-oriented programming.

 - 💪 **Reliable execution, even when errors occur.**